2015–16 Hong Kong Sapling Cup

-The objective of the Cup is to create more potential playing opportunities for youth players.
+The objective of the Cup was to create more potential playing opportunities for youth players.
 In this Cup competition, each team must play a minimum of two players born on or after 1 January 1994 (U22) and six foreign players at most during every whole match, or send at most four foreign players during every whole match.

 Pegasus won the title on 18 May 2016.